 An asset class is a collection of securities, manifesting comparable traits and goes through similar market fluctuations.
-Securities in one asset class.
+Similar legalities almost always bind securities in one asset class.
 Experts put different investment tools in various asset classes to help investors diversify their portfolio quickly.

 However, for now, let us dive into the popular asset classes and explore their distinct characteristics and unique selling propositions.

 As the most popular among Indians, the fixed income asset class is one of the most trusted and oldest forms of investments.
 Fixed deposits and public provident funds (PPF) are two examples of this.
 However, is this an investment in any case?
 You are just letting the bank borrow from you under conditions of capital protection, returns in the form of pre-agreed returns and liquidity.

 With zero risks attached to fixed income asset classes, you will not lose the money you invest.
 Moreover, you earn steady returns as promised at the time of investing.
 You may get 7%-8% returns on fixed income schemes, but they are not inflation-beating returns.
 Subject to STCG or LTCG as per the tenure, fixed income schemes only offer security and not wealth-growth.

 An equity asset class is a fascinating one and has been gaining popularity in recent years.
 Investing in equity means to buy into a business – when you buy shares of a firm, you have a percentage of ownership.
 The only hitch is that it comes with a certain amount of risk.
 Any business takes time to grow, and it is subject to market fluctuations, which can impact the share price.